felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 ---

 **IMPORTANT NOTE:** Pushing your HubRise catalog into Deliveroo will erase the current menu on your Deliveroo store.
 A catalog push will also update your Deliveroo **Menu description** and **Menu banner** as defined in the Deliveroo Bridge **Configuration** page.
 This action cannot be reverted.
+The catalog push will not work if ref codes are missing.

 ---